 An additional serious shortcoming of the "molar dechlorination product ratio" is its insensitivity, due to the selection of only "terminal" dechlorination products, to assess the extent of dechlorination.
-Due to this insensitivity, it is capable only of detecting extensive dechlorination in sediments containing the dechlorination activity that carries out near! complete removal of meta and para chlorines from congeners with 2-4 chlorines per biphenyl (described above as the activity limited to the upper Hudson River).
-It would barely register dechlorination in sediments containing the dechlorination activity, and it would completely miss those sediments containing the dechlorination activity, and it would completely miss those sediments containing the dechlorination activity found throughout the upper and lower Hudson that carries out partial dechlorinations of higher PCB congeners (i.e., those with 4-7 chlorine atoms per biphenyl), but producing very little of the lower homologues (with only 1-2 chlorines).
+Due to this insensitivity, it is capable only of detecting extensive dechlorination in sediments containing the dechlorination activity that carries out nearly complete removal of meta and para chlorines from congeners with 2-4 chlorines per biphenyl (described above as the activity limited to the upper Hudson River).
+It would barely register dechlorination in sediments containing only moderate dechlorination activity, and it would completely miss those sediments containing the dechlorination activity found throughout the upper and lower Hudson that carries out partial dechlorinations of higher PCB congeners (i.e., those with 4-7 chlorine atoms per biphenyl), but producing very little of the lower homologues (with only 1-2 chlorines).
 As this other dechlorination activity still produces significant reductions in toxicity and exposure, its benefits as well as its detection are completely missed by the analysis in the Report.